 The origin of the Medusa image in Greek mythology, Medusa is a monster created by the Goddess Athena.
-In Greek mythology, Medusa, also called Gorgo, was one of the three monstrous Gorgons, generally described as winged human females with living venomous snakes in place of hair.
+The Versace symbol meaning dives into Greek mythology, which involves Medusa, also called Gorgo, was one of the three monstrous Gorgons, generally described as winged human females with living venomous snakes in place of hair.
 Those who gazed into her eyes would turn to stone.

-Supposedly, Gianni wanted his designs to emulate the shock and beauty that one feels when seeing Medusa's head for the first time.
+Supposedly, Gianni wanted the meaning of Versace logo to emulate the shock and beauty that one feels when seeing Medusa's head for the first time.

 While others have made additional parallels between the mythology of Medusa and the Versace brand, Versace themselves have given little backstory regarding the origin of the emblem.

 Some have highlighted the irony behind using Medusa's head in the logo of a fashion house, as the myth of Medusa serves as a warning against vanity and lust, with some connecting "fashion" as a genre with those character traits.

 Versace would move to diversify their offerings, including the release of Versace editions of Lamborghini cars and AgustaWestland helicopters.
 They also partnered with investors to launch a series of Versace Palazzo hotels.
 All these offshoots of the primary Versace design house would carry on the Versace logo meaning and Medusa emblem, furthering the design's popularity.

 Initially, the design for the Versace symbol dictated the emblem be black with a white background, however, the logo changes colour with a notable frequency between product lines, showing up as colour matched with clothing, or as silver or gold on jewelry and other accessories.
 While traditionally inadvisable for a brand, this trait could be regarded as a testament to the logo retention of the Medusa emblem.